sitan2008/spatio/.github/PAGES_SETUP.md

 You can verify the setup works by:

-1. Running the documentation workflow manually:
+1. **Running the documentation workflow manually:**
    - Go to Actions → Documentation
    - Click "Run workflow"
    - Select the `main` branch
    - Click "Run workflow"

+2. **Publishing a release:**
+   - Go to Releases → Create a new release
+   - This will automatically trigger documentation deployment

-2. Check the workflow logs for any errors
+3. **Check the workflow logs for any errors**

-3. Once successful, visit your Pages URL to see the documentation
+4. **Once successful, visit your Pages URL to see the documentation**

+The documentation includes:
+- **API Documentation**: Comprehensive Rust docs with examples
+- **User Guides**: Getting started, spatial queries, trajectory tracking
+- **Examples**: Runnable code samples demonstrating features

 ## What Gets Deployed

 The documentation workflow builds and deploys:

-- **API Documentation**: Rust docs generated from code comments
+- **API Documentation**: Comprehensive Rust docs with detailed examples and method documentation
-- **User Guide**: Comprehensive guide with examples
+- **User Guide**: Complete guide covering basic to advanced operations
+- **Code Examples**: Multiple focused examples (getting_started, spatial_queries, trajectory_tracking)
+- **Geometry Operations**: Full geometry support documentation with WKT examples
-- **Performance Benchmarks**: Latest benchmark results
+- **Performance Information**: Benchmark results and optimization guides
-- **Getting Started**: Quick start guide for new users

 ## Updating Documentation

 Documentation is automatically updated when:

-- Code is pushed to the `main` branch
-- A new release is published
+- **A new release is published** (recommended)
-- The workflow is manually triggered
+- **The workflow is manually triggered** via workflow_dispatch

+Note: Documentation is no longer deployed on every push to main.
+This ensures that published documentation aligns with stable releases and reduces unnecessary deployment overhead.

 The documentation includes:
 - Auto-generated API docs from Rust code